Villa Reynolds Airport

 Villa Reynolds Airport (Aeropuerto de Villa Reynolds) is a joint military/general aviation airport serving Villa Mercedes, a city in the San Luis Province of Argentina.
-It is 8 km southeast of Villa Mercedes, in Villa Reynolds, a village serving an Argentine Air Force base.
+It is 8 km southeast of Villa Mercedes, adjacent to Villa Reynolds, a village serving the Argentine Air Force base.

 The airport covers an area of 80 ha, and has a 1000 sqm terminal.
 Runway 10/28 is closed.
 The Villa Reynolds VOR-DME (Ident: RYD) and non-directional beacon (Ident: RYD) are located on the field.

+On 14 May 2026 the Argentine Air Force announced the retirement of their Douglas A-4 Skyhawk attack jets based at Villa Reynolds Air Base as part of the 5th Air Brigade (V Brigada Aérea).

+The airbase also hosts the Museum of the V Air Brigade (Museo V Brigada Aérea); a collection of material related to the base unit, including the cockpit section of an Douglas A-4AR Fighting Hawk, and one of only four complete Avro Lincoln heavy bombers.